 Biomedicine on Display has a post at â€œ23andMe and bio-consumership: the new web-based convergence between bioinformatics, business, and the public engagement with scienceâ€ that highlights the convergence of numerous technologies in 23andMeâ€™s product.

 Bertalan MeskÃ³ at Scienceroll recently rated the websites of Navigenics, Helix Health, and 23andMe.
 Since 23andMeâ€™s website was redesigned as part of their launch, he performed a re-review of the site.
+No one is quite too sure, but it does seem like the domains chosen were supplied by one of the numerous free domain generators.

 David Ewing Duncan at Portfolio writes a piece about the concerns of personal genome analysis â€“ â€œThe Serious Business of Gene Tests.â€ Part 2 of